kuokuo123/otter-launcher/README.md

 # Configuration

-Otter-launcher reads from $HOME/.config/otter-launcher/config.toml.
+Otter reads from $HOME/.config/otter-launcher/config.toml.
 If missing, it looks into /etc/otter-launcher/config.toml, which is included in the AUR installation.

 The default config comes with a [capybara](https://github.com/kuokuo123/otter-launcher/tree/main/config_example/pikachu.example) to demonstrate how image integration works.
 Remove it by modifying overlay_cmd in the config file.

 ![Example Config](./assets/default.png)

-The confing file encompasses four parts:
+The confing has four sections:

 - [general] includes generic options
 - [interface] includes options related to user interface
 - [overlay] includes options releated to image integration
 - [[modules]] can be configured through bash scripting in an unlimited number

 All the available options are listed below.
-Also, check [more examples for module config](https://github.com/kuokuo123/otter-launcher/wiki) at the wiki page.
+Check [more examples for module config](https://github.com/kuokuo123/otter-launcher/wiki) at the wiki page.

 ``` toml
 [general]